andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

     uses/returns a *lot* of different existentially qualified types, all those extra dumb wrappers are a huge hassle.

+-   Continuation-style existentials are in general smoother to use than constructor-style ones when functions *return* existentials.
+Especially if you intend to immediately use them, continuation-style basically saves you an extraneous pattern match.

 -   When you have to use several existentials at once, continuation-style is much better because each nested existential doesn’t force another level of
     indentation: